addmix/godot-docs/classes/class_navigationagent3d.rst

 - void **set_target_position** **(** :ref:`Vector3<class_Vector3>` value **)**
 - :ref:`Vector3<class_Vector3>` **get_target_position** **(** **)**

-If set a new navigation path from the current agent position to the :ref:`target_position<class_NavigationAgent3D_property_target_position>` is requested from the NavigationServer.
+If set, a new navigation path from the current agent position to the :ref:`target_position<class_NavigationAgent3D_property_target_position>` is requested from the NavigationServer.

 .. rst-class:: classref-item-separator